-8,000,000 Shares

-Common Stock
+Fifth Street Finance Corp.
+5,000,000 Shares Common Stock

-We are offering 8,000,000 shares of our common stock, \$0.01 par value per share.
 We are a specialty finance company that lends to and invests in small and mid-sized companies in connection with investments by private equity sponsors.
 Our investment objective is to maximize our portfolio's total return by generating current income from our debt investments and capital appreciation from our equity investments.

-We are an externally managed, closed-end, non-diversified management investment company that has elected to be treated as a business development company under the Investment Company Act of 1940.
-We are managed by Fifth Street Management LLC, whose six principals collectively have over 50 years, and individually have between four years and 14 years, of experience lending to and investing in small and mid-sized companies, and over two years of experience managing a business development company.
+We are organized as an externally managed, closed-end, non-diversified management investment company that has elected to be regulated as a business development company under the Investment Company Act of 1940.